GoogleCloudPlatform/serverless-sample-tester/README.md

 ### README location
 If you wish to parse a README file located somewhere other than the root directory, you can include the README's location in a `config.yaml` file in the root directory, using the key `readme`.
+You can specify an absolute directory, or you can simply specify a directory relative to the sample's directory.

-For example:
+For example, if the README is in the parent directory of the sample:
 ```text
 readme: ../README.md
 ```